 The definitive house-style, composed from 30 still base wines drawn from at least three vintages, and the three varieties of Champagne blended in equal proportion: Pinot Noir, Chardonnay and Pinot Meunier.

-Pinot Noir contributes body, depth of character and life-extending tannins and comes from the villages of the Montagne de Reims – Verzy, Verzenay, Mailly, Ambonnay, Mardeuil and Louvois; Chardonnay provides the lightness, elegance and finesse and is drawn from Epernay and the villages of the Côte des Blancs – Cuis, Oiry, Oger, Vertus, Moussy and Chouilly; Pinot Meunier supplies youthful freshness, vigour and plump character with the grapes coming from the Vallée d’Epernay – Vincelles, Venteuil, Troissy, Damery, Vandières, Brugny, Chavot, Monthelon and Pierry.
+Pinot Noir contributes body, depth of character and life-extending tannins and comes from the villages of the Montagne de Reims – Verzy, Verzenay, Mailly, Ambonnay, Mardeuil and Louvois; Chardonnay provides the lightness, elegance and finesse and is drawn from Épernay and the villages of the Côte des Blancs – Cuis, Oiry, Oger, Vertus, Moussy and Chouilly; Pinot Meunier supplies youthful freshness, vigour and plump character with the grapes coming from the Vallée d’Épernay – Vincelles, Venteuil, Troissy, Damery, Vandières, Brugny, Chavot, Monthelon and Pierry.

-On the nose, the champagne is dominated by white flowers, green apple, brioche and a trace of minerality.
+On the nose, the Champagne is dominated by white flowers, green apple, brioche and a trace of minerality.
 On the palate there are notes of stone fruits, a certain nuttiness and a hint of honey supporting the freshness of the acidity.
 UK stock receives an additional 6 months post-disgorgement ageing so it is ready to drink upon release but cellaring for a few years will reveal greater depths.
-The apéritif champagne par excellence but one which has sufficient backbone to be drunk with fish and even spicy dishes.
+The apéritif Champagne par excellence, but one which has sufficient backbone to be drunk with fish and even spicy dishes.

-Pol Roger Brut Réserve diplays a beautiful golden straw coloured hue, as well as an abundance of fine bubbles.
+Pol Roger Brut Réserve displays a beautiful golden straw coloured hue, as well as an abundance of fine bubbles.
 With a powerful and attractive nose, it first delivers aromas of green apple and pear developing into notes of honeysuckle and brioche.
 On the palate the wine has a remarkable freshness, whilst preserving a robust structure.
 Flavours of quince jelly and apricot jam marry beautifully with acacia honey.
 Notes of candied orange peel and sweet cardamom spice are long-lasting.